-Financial education, sometimes called financial literacy, is about more than learning how to create a budget.
+Financial education, sometimes called financial literacy or financial wellness, is about more than learning how to create a budget.
 It’s about understanding credit scores, student loans, interest rates, and most importantly, what it will cost you and your family to attend not just NYU, but any college.

-We asked Natasha Bean, head of NYU’s Office of Financial Education, to answer five questions about what her office does and how prospective—and current—students can take advantage of this valuable source of information and advice.
+We asked Natasha Bean, head of NYU Financial Education, to answer five questions about what her office does and how prospective—and current—students can take advantage of this valuable source of information and advice.

 What is the NYU Office of Financial Education and what does it do?

-We try to help prospective students and their families understand the cost commitment of NYU, whether or not they apply for financial aid, and how to budget for that commitment.
-We look at the options they have and help them plan for their college expenses.
-Also, we answer questions about what they would have to do to qualify for scholarships, how to search for outside scholarship funds, and explain different public service loan-forgiveness programs that students may qualify for.
+We help prospective students and their families understand the cost commitment of NYU, whether or not they apply for financial aid, and how to plan for that commitment.
+We understand that during this pandemic finances may have changed for families and we look at the options they have in terms of their current finances to help them plan for college expenses.
+Also, we answer questions about what they could do to qualify for outside scholarships, how to search for those scholarship funds, and explain different public service loan-forgiveness programs that students may qualify for in the future.

 What other types of information does your

-We try to give students a broader understanding of general financial skills, such as explaining interest rates on student loans, discussing credit cards, how to access their credit reports, and how to understand their credit scores.
+We give students a broader understanding of critical financial skills, such as explaining interest rates on student loans, discussing use of credit cards, how to understand their credit scores, and living as a student.
+We assist students with creating financial plans and looking at costs throughout their years at NYU to make sure they have a plan.

 What is the most important thing for students to know about financing their education at NYU?